acbonilla1/Futuremakers2022/README.md

 Day 12: Today, I have learned many ways that biases can affect our lives.
 Not only from societal bias, but many other forms of it that I did not consider earlier.
 I believe that working to fight my own biases can help me not only create more inclusive products, but also develop new parts of a product that I might never have before.
 For instance, in creating a video game, I can sometimes limit myself to certain basic ideas of what I want it to look like.
 If I wanted to make an adventure game, I would include fighting and a story, but not all adventures games need to have either.
 I feel that it is this new thinking that will allow me to create more creative, innovative, and exciting things.

 Day 13: Today I solidified my skills/knowledge pertaining to classifying images using machine learning.
 I feel more confident in my syntax and ability relating to basic neural networks.

+Day 14: Today I learned more about underfitting/overfitting.
+I am more capable in identifying when my model is either underfitting or overfitting, as well as finding ways to mitigate this behavior.